-- a) Pursuant to the Guidelines set forth in Section C.2 of the Securities Litigation Policy, and upon considering the recommendations of Staff, the City Attorney's Office, and/or any outside counsel engaged to assist the City Attorney's Office, the Board shall make the final determination whether to actively participate in a particular action. - b) Consistent with Charter Section 275 and Section D.4 of the Securities Litigation Policy, the Board shall make recommendations of one or more outside law firms to assist the City Attorney's Office in discharging the duties required by the Securities Litigation Policy. - c) As set forth in Charter Section 273(a), the Board shall have the authority to approve or reject any settlement of litigation.
+- a) Pursuant to the Guidelines set forth in Section XVIII.C.2.a, and upon considering the recommendations of Staff, the City Attorney's Office, and/or any outside counsel engaged to assist the City Attorney's Office, the Board shall make the final determination whether to actively participate in a particular domestic action.
+The Board shall also make the final determination whether to file a public derivative litigation action on behalf of a company, as outlined in Section XVIII.C.2.c. - b) Consistent with Charter Section 275 and Section XVIII.D.4, the Board shall make recommendations of one or more outside law firms to serve as monitoring and litigation counsel to assist the City Attorney's Office in discharging the duties required by the Securities Litigation Policy. - c) As set forth in Charter Sections 273(a) and 272(c), the Board shall have the authority to approve or reject any settlement of litigation in which LACERS is an active participant, and to initiate and provide strategic client direction in actions in which LACERS serves as the lead party.

-2. Custodian Bank and/or Third-Party Vendor
+2. Custodian Bank, Outside Counsel, and/or Third-Party Vendor